artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 list of known venues.
 This helps the model normalise `location_name` to a standard form.

+If `docs/HOLIDAYS.md` exists, a "Known holidays" list is appended with the canonical names of seasonal festivals, their alias hints and short descriptions.
+The model should rely on these entries when filling the `festival` field so that holiday-related events converge on the same canonical records even when the source text uses synonyms.

 When the database stores festival metadata, the system prompt receives an extra JSON payload with canonical `festival_names` and normalised `festival_alias_pairs`.
 Each pair is `[alias_norm, festival_index]` where